Cascading/cascading-jdbc/README.md

 jar files, to be used within cascading applications as well as "fat" provider jars, that can be used within [lingual](http://docs.cascading.org/lingual/1.0/).

-Database systems like `mysql` require an external database server.
-In order to be able to test with an external server, the build uses system properties, which can be given on the command line.

-Due to this the sub-project for `mysql` is only enabled, if the connnection information is given to gradle like this:

-    > gradle build -Dcascading.jdbc.url.mysql="jdbc:mysql://some-host/somedb?user=someuser&password=somepw"

-The same applies to the postgres sub-project, which will only work, if you run the build like this:

-    > gradle build -Dcascading.jdbc.url.postgres='jdbc:postgresql://192.168.33.10/cascading?user=postgres&password=password'

-Debian based systems turn on SSL encryption of the databases by default, but are using self signed certificates.
-If you want to connect to such a database, you have to add `sslfactory=org.postgresql.ssl.NonValidatingFactory` to the JDBC url.

 The database specific test are implemented as an abstract class in the core project `cascading.provider.jdbc.JDBCTestingBase`.
 Each project has a sub-class setting driver specific things.
 Some might perform more sophisticated setups,